 An insightful survey from Mercer and Mettle on the state of L&D in 2022 highlights that around 55% of companies are investing more in upskilling and training employees.
 Moreover, around 38% of companies have increased their L&D budget by 20-50%.

-This comes as the pandemic aftermath.
-The pandemic baffled everyone and gave companies panic attacks.
-Employers and employees could not cope with the remote set up due to work from home downfalls like poor communication structure, burnout, blurry work timings, etc. Companies felt that employees are short of certain skills, especially soft skills, which needed to be instilled among them.
+This comes as the aftermath of the pandemic.
+The pandemic baffled everyone and gave panic attacks to company heads.
+Employers and employees could not cope with the remote set up due to downfalls in work-from-home environment.
+The downfalls include poor communication structure, burnout, blurry work timings, etc. This made the companies to believe that employees are short of certain skills, especially soft skills, and they should get skill training for that.

 The report also mentioned that companies these days are relying more on LMSs and 360-degree feedback for assessing employee skills.

 However, nearly 30% of employees feel that the existing L&D programs are not effective and require improvement.
-This could be attributed to many reasons, such as poor infrastructure for problem identification and skill analysis, less focus on skill development, etc.
+Many reasons could be the cause of this, such as poor infrastructure for problem identification and skill analysis, less focus on skill development, etc.

 Upskilling strategies of companies have suffered because of the compulsory Covid lockdowns.
 These companies have realized what scuttled their smooth workflow during the pandemic and what they need from their employees now.
 That is why a majority of the companies have increased their L&D budgets.